 Staying in a Convent When Travelling in Italy

 Another offered this perfect view onto the neighbouring apartments.
-A true Rear Window experience, watching everyone come and go, complete with a grandma cooking all day long.
+A true Rear Window experience, I could watch everyone come and go, complete with a grandma cooking all day long.
+(The aroma were amazing!)
 And in the grand hall below my room, a renaissance fresco was being loving restored.

 Comments